 Click read more to learn how to install an integrated wine cooler.Read more

 Freestanding Wine Coolers

-This type of wine cooler are a great addition to any home and come in a few varieties such as ageing cabinets and multi-purpose wine cabinets which can be used to store wines whilst holding a small selection at serving temperature.
+This type of wine cooler is a great addition to any home and comes in a few varieties such as ageing cabinets and multi-purpose wine cabinets which can be used to store wines whilst holding a small selection at serving temperature.

 Luxury Wine Walls UK

 Wine walls are something slightly different to a traditional wine cooler, our refrigerated systems are suitable for home use or for commercial environments.

 With an array of sizes with varying bottle capacities, you can build your wine wall to fit any decor by choosing the frame, lighting options and other finishes - the possibilities are endless.